-- Django template coverage.py plug-in: for measuring coverage in Django templates. - Mako template coverage plug-in: for measuring coverage in Mako templates.
+- Django template coverage.py plug-in: for measuring coverage in Django templates. - Conditional coverage plug-in: for measuring coverage based on any rules you define!
+Can exclude different lines of code that are only executed on different platforms, python versions, and with different dependencies installed. - Mako template coverage plug-in: for measuring coverage in Mako templates.
 Doesn't work yet, probably needs some changes in Mako itself.

-4.11 Contributing to coverage.py
+5.12 Contributing to coverage.py